MPI-IS/probinet/publication/paper/paper.md

 - **Simplified Parameter Selection and Model Evaluation**:   All models rely on key parameters, such as the number of communities or the desired network structure.
 To optimize these parameters, ProbINet provides a dedicated module for cross-validation.
 This module seamlessly evaluates model performance across a range of parameter configurations, outputting results as a clear and easy-to-interpret dataframe.

 - **Rich Set of Metrics for Analysis**:  ProbINet includes an extensive collection of metrics to analyze algorithm outputs.
-These include classical metrics like F1 scores and Jaccard index for comparing detected and ground-truth community partitions, as well as advanced metrics for evaluating link prediction quality, offering users the tools needed for a deeper, comprehensive analysis.
+These include classical metrics like F1 scores and Jaccard index for comparing detected and "ground-truth" community partitions, as well as advanced metrics for evaluating link and covariate prediction qualities, offering users the tools needed for a deeper, comprehensive analysis.

 - **Powerful Visualization Tools**:  ProbINet includes built-in visualization functions to make the results more interpretable.
 Users can plot soft and hard community memberships,